 Ceylon cinnamon, as part of an herbal formula, relieved constipation and reduced pain and bloating in people with IBS.
 At the same time, the tannins in cinnamon reduced diarrhea[*].

 Ceylon cinnamon offers antioxidants that protect you from free radical damage and inflammation[*].

 First, it sweeps through your system, binding to existing free radicals and deactivating them.

 And second, it terminates the chain reaction that creates free radicals in the first place[*].
 The result is decreased cellular damage and less inflammation.

 Heart disease is the leading cause of mortality in the U.S., accounting for a troubling 25% of deaths each year[*].

 Ceylon cinnamon is also an antibacterial.
-Cinnamaldehyde, the essential oil component of cinnamon that gives it its tantalizing smell, also fights off a wide range of bad bacteria[*].
+Cinnamaldehyde, the essential oil component of cinnamon that gives it that tantalizing smell, also fights off a wide range of harmful bacteria[*].
 Cinnamaldehyde disrupts the membrane of the bacteria cells, causing them to explode[*].